Families Across America Need Hope

 If a crisis situation becomes too overwhelming for an individual or family, it is possible that abuse and neglect of children could become an issue.
 We do not have to let these families suffer alone.

-Many families experiencing a crisis are at risk of having their children go into state foster care if they do not have the adequate supports in place to assist them through a tough time.
-If a family is not abusing or neglecting their children, there is not a lot of support and oversight from the government to be an aid to families who are on the brink of falling apart.
+Many families experiencing a crisis are at risk of having their children placed into state foster care if they do not receive adequate support to assist them through difficult times.
+If a family is under this type of chronic stress, there is minimal aid from the government which further pushes them to the brink of falling apart.

-Harbor Families™ is a discipleship ministry that focuses on keeping families intact as well as equipping and strengthening those we serve.
-For some families facing crisis, poverty and social isolation mean that they have little to no support system and what may seem not to be major difficulties can be debilitating.
-These circumstances can also lead to a higher risk of children being abused or neglected.
+Harbor Families™ is a discipleship ministry that focuses on keeping families intact while equipping and strengthening those we serve.
+Facing crisis, poverty, social isolation, and a lack of support for some families sets the stage for a small difficulty to become debilitating.
+These circumstances, if left without intervention, can also lead to a higher risk of children being abused or neglected.